Guided bone and tissue regeneration (dentistry)

 Guided bone regeneration (GBR) and guided tissue regeneration (GTR) are dental surgical procedures that use barrier membranes to direct the growth of new bone and gingival tissue at sites with insufficient volumes or dimensions of bone or gingiva for proper function, esthetics or prosthetic restoration.
 Guided bone regeneration typically refers to ridge augmentation or bone regenerative procedures; guided tissue regeneration typically refers to regeneration of periodontal attachment.

 Guided bone regeneration is similar to guided tissue regeneration, but is focused on development of hard tissues in addition to the soft tissues of the periodontal attachment.
 At present, guided bone regeneration is predominantly applied in the oral cavity to support new hard tissue growth on an alveolar ridge to allow stable placement of dental implants.
 When bone grafting is used in conjunction with sound surgical technique, guided bone regeneration is a reliable and validated procedure.

 History

 Use of barrier membranes to direct bone regeneration was first described in the context of orthopaedic research 1959.
 The theoretical principles basic to guided tissue regeneration were developed by Melcher in 1976, who outlined the necessity of excluding unwanted cell lines from healing sites to allow growth of desired tissues.
 Based on positive clinical results of regeneration in periodontology research in the 1980s, research began to focus on the potential for re-building alveolar bone defects using guided bone regeneration.
 The theory of Guided tissue regeneration has been challenged in dentistry.

 The GBR principle was first examined by Dahlin et al. in 1988 on rats.
+In 1988, Swiss oral and maxillofacial surgeon Daniel Buser performed one of the first documented Guided Bone Regeneration procedures at the University of Bern.

 The selective ingrowth of bone-forming cells into a bone defect region could be improved if the adjacent tissue is kept away with a membrane; this was confirmed in a study by Kostopoulos and Karring in 1994.